-However, there are also times when it is better to pull the old roof and start fresh.
+However, there are also times when it is better to pull out the old roof and start fresh.
 For instance, if you already have two layers on the roof, then adding a third layer can hurt the roof.
 Local or state residential building codes may also prevent a roofing contractor from adding another layer.

 A roof repair may be the very reason why you need a roof replacement.
 Whether your roof is getting old or you need to fix roof damage after a storm, your roof will need a full restoration before you can change out the roofing materials.

-Roof repair can encompass a wide range of issues that include ventilation, structural or framework repair, changing out the decking, addressing leaks or resealing the chimney or pipes.
+Roof repair can encompass a wide range of issues that include ventilation, structural or framework repair, changing out the decking, addressing leaks, or resealing the chimney or pipes.
 A roofing contractor will often inspect a roof before attempting a roof replacement to make sure that the home can support the new roof.

 This means you have to fortify your roof and choose roofing materials that can withstand the rigors of the coast.
-You want to select materials that can handle day to day weather conditions, as well as the most severe weather conditions on the coast.
+You want to select materials that can handle day-to-day weather conditions, as well as the most severe weather conditions on the coast.

 - Dumpster and disposal